- Undervisning i informasjonssystemer

 Sept.
 1996-July 1998 B.Sc. in Information Science, Department of Information Science, Addis Ababa University, Ethiopia.

-Aug 2015- Associate Professor at University College of South-East Norway, Norway.
+Aug 2015- Associate Professor at University of South-East Norway, School of Business, Norway.

 Feb.
 2014- July 2015 Assistant profesor at IT University of Copenhagen (ITU), Copenhagen, Denmark